Testament (band): Early years and first two albums (1983–1989)

 Testament's debut album, The Legacy, was released in April 1987 on Megaforce Records, and also distributed by Atlantic.
 They received instant fame within thrash circles and were often compared with fellow Bay Area thrash metal pioneers Metallica.
 Thanks to this, and the regular rotation of their first-ever music video "Over the Wall" on MTV's Headbangers Ball, the band quickly managed to increase their exposure by heading out on successful North American and European tours with Anthrax, who were supporting their Among the Living album.
 On this tour, the Live at Eindhoven EP was recorded.
 Testament also opened for Megadeth and Slayer, as well as their then-labelmates Overkill.

 The 1986–1992 lineup of Testament is known as the "classic lineup" of the band.
-Pictured from left to right are Eric Peterson, Greg Christian, Chuck Billy, Alex Skolnick and Louie Clemente.
+Pictured from left to right are Eric Peterson, Greg Christian, Chuck Billy, Alex Skolnick, and Louie Clemente.

 Testament's second album, The New Order, was released in May 1988, and it found the band continuing in a similar vein.
 The album was a minor success, peaking at number 136 on the Billboard 200, but managed to sell over 250,000 copies on the strength of the airplay of "Trial by Fire" and the cover version of Aerosmith's "Nobody's Fault" (through radio and television), as well as relentless tour schedules.
 In promotion of The New Order, Testament supported Megadeth on their So Far, So Good...
-So What! tour in Europe, and toured North America with the likes of Overkill, Voivod, Death Angel, Vio-lence, Nuclear Assault, Sanctuary, Raven, Forbidden and Heathen.
-They also made a number of festival appearances during the summer of 1988, such as Metalfest in Milwaukee, Aardschokdag in The Netherlands, and replaced Megadeth on some dates of the European Monsters of Rock tour, also featuring Iron Maiden, Kiss, David Lee Roth, Great White and Anthrax.
-By the time The New Order tour concluded in early 1989, Testament had not only cemented their reputation as one of the most-acclaimed thrash metal acts, but had also begun to headline their own tours.
+So What! tour in Europe, and toured North America with the likes of Overkill, Voivod, Death Angel, Vio-lence, Nuclear Assault, Sanctuary, Raven, Forbidden, and Heathen.
+They also made a number of festival appearances during the summer of 1988, such as Metalfest in Milwaukee, Aardschokdag in the Netherlands, and replaced Megadeth on some dates of the European Monsters of Rock tour, also featuring Iron Maiden, Kiss, David Lee Roth, Great White and Anthrax.
+By the time The New Order tour concluded in early 1989, Testament had not only cemented their reputation as one of the most-acclaimed thrash metal bands, but had also begun to headline their own tours.